 - ½ tsp lemon juice

-- In a small saucepan, mix all ingredients, stirring until cornstarch dissolves.
+In a small saucepan, mix all ingredients, except the water, stirring until evenly distributed.

 - Heat, covered, over medium heat until mixture begins to simmer.